Anaconda Copper: Rockefellers

 The Rothschilds' role in Anaconda was brief.
 In 1899, Daly teamed up with two directors of Standard Oil to create the Amalgamated Copper Mining Company which grew to become one of the largest trusts of the early 20th century.
-The leading roles were played by Henry Huttleston Rogers (John D. Rockefeller's friend and a key man in his Standard Oil businesses) and William Rockefeller (John's brother).
-They were aided by company promoter Thomas W. Lawson.
+The leading roles were played by Henry Huttleston Rogers (John D. Rockefeller's associate and a director of Standard Oil) and William Rockefeller Jr.'s son, William G. Rockefeller (John Rockefeller's nephew).
+They were aided by stockbroker Thomas W. Lawson.
 Although Rogers and William Rockefeller were Standard Oil directors, the company of Standard Oil did not have a stake in this business, nor did its founder and head, John D. Rockefeller, who disliked such stock promotions.

 By 1899 Amalgamated Copper acquired majority stock in the Anaconda Copper Company, and the Rothschilds appear to have had no further role in the company.
-By his death in 1900, Marcus Daly had just become president of the holding company valued at $75 million.
+By his death in 1900, Marcus Daly was the figurehead president of the holding company valued at $75 million.

 Lawson later had a falling out with Rogers and Rockefeller, and wrote of the experience in a book Frenzied Finance (1905).
 Colored by Lawson's bitterness, the book offered insight into aspects of high finance.